SpongeFrogy/PPTiM/README.md

 For researchers utilizing the PPTiM Database or methodologies developed within this project, please reference the associated publications.

-- Under review: "Prediction of Metal-Organic Frameworks With Phase Transition via Machine Learning"
+- G.V.
+Karsakov, V.P.
+Shirobokov, A. Kulakova, V.A.
+Milichko.
+"Prediction of Metal–Organic Frameworks with Phase Transition via Machine Learning", _The Journal of Physical Chemistry Letters_ **2024** 15 (11), 3089-3095
+DOI: 10.1021/acs.jpclett.3c03639

 - Under review: "Phase Change Metal-Organic Frameworks: Current state and Application"